livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 Of course there are other approaches to solve this crackme, like just patching the binary for example.
 Or work out what is the expected password by reversing the _hashing_ procedure.
 For my current purpose I'll execute it [with symbolic variables](https://docs.angr.io/docs/solver.html).
-In this case where the binary takes the password from standard input, _stdin_ will be treated as a stream of symbolic data, for which we will be able to impose various constraints and solve problems based on it.
+In this case where the binary takes the password from standard input, and _stdin_ will be treated as a stream of symbolic data, for which we will be able to impose various constraints and solve problems based on it.
 All this is controlled through the [_SimulationManager_]((https://docs.angr.io/docs/pathgroups.html)).